-I am an applied mathematician and research software developer, currently working as a research scientist in the Discrete Event Simulation research team at the RIKEN Center for Computational Science.
+I am an applied mathematician and research software developer, currently working as a research scientist in the Discrete Event Simulation Research Team at the RIKEN Center for Computational Science.
+I am also affiliated with the Mathematical Social Science Team at the RIKEN Center for Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS).

 Previously, I was a postdoctoral researcher in the Dynamics of Social Behavior research group.
 I earned my PhD from the School of Mathematics at Cardiff University.